5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/tutorials/android-mw-seamless-switching.md

 Whenever a new file is added to the `watchfolder` located on the webserver, a background process called `flute-ffmpeg` is notified. `flute-ffmpeg` uses the `rt-libflute` library to FLUTE encode the files and sends them via a dedicated network tunnel as a multicast to the `srsmbms` process.
 For that reason the `srsmbms` process acts as an MBMS gateway and exposes the `sgi_mb` interface.

 The `rt-mbms-tx-for-qrd-and-crd` repository acts as a 5G Broadcast transmitter hosting the `srsmbms`, `srsepc` and `srsenb` processes.
-It is based on srsRAN with additional changes from 5G-MAG to support LTE-based 5G Broadcast transmission.
+It is based on srsRAN with additional changes from the 5G-MAG developer community to support transmission to LTE-based 5G Broadcast enabled UEs.

-Finally on the receiver side the `rt-mbms-mw-android` is running on a QRD or CRD device.
+On the receiver side the `rt-mbms-mw-android` is running on a QRD or CRD device.
 It is responsible for receiving the media files delivered via 5G Broadcast.
 The files are exposed to a media player such as the Exoplayer via a local webserver.
 In cases in which no 5G Broadcast is available the Android Middleware fetches the required manifest and media files directly from the CDN via unicast and exposes them again via the local webserver.
 From a media player's